How to query metadata via the Neptune API#

 Start by initializing Neptune with the ID of the object:

 How do I find the ID?

 The Neptune ID is a unique identifier for the object.
-It's displayed in the Details view and in the leftmost column of the table views.
+In the table view, it's displayed in the leftmost column.

-The ID is stored in the system namespace.
-You can obtain it with
+The ID is stored in the system namespace (

 Querying single value#

 fetch() method to query any single-valued metadata of the object:

 The same method works for fields in the system namespace:

 You can access the tags of an object by using